frederic-perez/AmE-dictionary/data/dictionary.md

 __dips__ _n_
 __dipsomania__
 __dipstick__ _n_ :three: A rod for measuring the depth of a liquid, esp. the level of crankcase oil in an automotive engine.
-__dire__ _adj_ :nine: (of a situation or event) Extremely serious or urgent. _Doctors warned of dire consequences._ _Syn_ terrible, dreadful, appalling, frightful, awful :es: terrible, horrible, horrendo, fatal _After showing some improvement, Howe’s health again appeared dire last weekend._ _No matter how dire the news may be, there’s always something you can do._
+__dire__ _adj_ :nine::m: (of a situation or event) Extremely serious or urgent. _Doctors warned of dire consequences._ _Syn_ terrible, dreadful, appalling, frightful, awful :es: terrible, horrible, horrendo, fatal _After showing some improvement, Howe’s health again appeared dire last weekend._ _No matter how dire the news may be, there’s always something you can do._
 __direct object__
 __direction__ _n_ :two::mega:
 __dirge__ _n_ :four::hammer: :es: canto fúnebre